buttonwoodcx/bcx-aurelia-dnd/src/tutorial/bcx-aurelia-reorderable-repeat-part1.md

 ## Usage

 Simply use `reorderable-repeat.for="item of items"` in your view template.
-That's it...
+That's it.

 Here is a rewrite of example #5 "re-order list with fixed item height" with `bcx-aurelia-reorderable-repeat`.